Skip to main content

 Disabled Customers Are Not an Edge Case

-One of Diane’s clearest points is that disabled people are not a niche audience sitting outside the “main” customer base.
+Disabled people are not a niche audience sitting outside the “main” customer base.

-That matters because service teams often design around a narrow picture of disability, then miss the wider range of needs that appear in real journeys, from mobility and sight to memory, fatigue, speech, hearing, and neurodiversity.
+Service teams often design around a narrow picture of disability, then miss the wider range of needs that appear in real journeys, from mobility and sight to memory, fatigue, speech, hearing, and neurodiversity.

 Accessibility Is Often Still Treated as an Afterthought